Act boldly. Transform the lives of refugee students with education.

 "[...] there's a real sense of satisfaction in thinking that you're contributing to helping someone who's doing it tough or hard at university be able to get the degree that they deserve."

-Western Sydney University is proud to announce the establishment of a Refugee Scholarship Fund, with the aim of providing a significantly increased number of scholarships for refugees settling in Western Sydney, starting in 2016.
+In 2015, Western Sydney University proudly announced the establishment of a Refugee Scholarship Fund, with the aim of providing a significant number of scholarships for refugees settling in Western Sydney.

-The University will kick start the campaign with a gift of $500,000 to the Refugee Scholarship Fund, and is calling on businesses and members of the Australian community to support the cause.
+The University kick started the fund with a gift of $500,000 and continues to call on alumni, business and members of the Australian community to support the cause.

-"Western Sydney University has a long and proud history of opening its doors to those for whom the journey to university has been anything but conventional," says Professor Glover.
+"Western Sydney University has a long and proud history of opening its doors to those for whom the journey to university has been anything but conventional," says Vice-Chancellor and President of Western Sydney University, Professor Barney Glover.

-The announcement comes in response to the growing international refugee crisis, and on the back of unprecedented national and international media interest in Western Sydney University Law graduate and Sudanese refugee, Deng Thiak Adut.
+The establishment of the Refugee Scholarship Fund came in response to the growing international refugee crisis and the national and international media interest in Western Sydney University Law graduate and Sudanese refugee, Deng Thiak Adut.

-Professor Glover says the public's response this week to Deng's inspirational story shows what extraordinary contributions can be made to society if those escaping war-torn countries are given the chance to start a new life.
+Professor Glover says, "the public's response to Deng's inspirational story shows what extraordinary contributions can be made to society if those escaping war-torn countries are given the chance to start a new life."

 You can watch Deng's courageous and inspirational story here.

-Scholarships are a powerful weapon in the fight against poverty and welfare dependence.
-They enable students to gain an education, become self-supporting, and go on to make a worthwhile contribution to our community and our country.
+Scholarships help to remove financial barriers to education by assisting students with the cost of textbooks, computers, transport and living.
+They are a powerful weapon in the fight against poverty and welfare dependence, enabling students to gain an education, become self-supporting, and go on to make a worthwhile contribution to our community and our country.

 Please join us in supporting refugees at Western Sydney University by giving now.
-All gifts are tax deductible, and will enable courageous students like Deng to realise their full potential.
+Donations of $2 or more are tax deductible and will enable courageous students like Deng to realise their full potential.